“I hate hospitals,” Gran said beside me.

 She frowned at me.
 I must look deranged.
 I felt a little deranged.

 Jakob was right about me.
-I heard that Redding made bail and my reaction was to formulate a plan to track him down and kill him.
+I heard that Redding made bail, and my reaction was to formulate a plan to track him down and kill him.
 Not let the law deal with it, not trust the police to guard Dr. Perez, but to see that Redding got the punishment I thought he truly deserved.
 And my plan wasn’t some hypothetical revenge fantasy.
 I was deadly serious about wanting to kill him.
+Jail wasn’t enough.
+The man needed to die for what he’d done to Dr. Perez.
+For what he’d done to all of those other women.
+For what he wanted to do to me.
 If Jakob let me in on whatever he was obviously about to do, I would gleefully take part and lose not a minute of sleep afterward.

-It was peaceful, even more tranquil than the Larsons’ screened in porch near the river.
+It was peaceful, even more tranquil than the Larsons’ screened-in porch near the river.
 I’d enjoyed it for half an hour.
 And then I got bored.
-Then I started wondering what Jakob was up to.
+Then I started wondering what Jakob was doing.
 Was he thinking of me?
 Had he left his parents’ house and gone back to his tidy little apartment?
 Did Jennifer tell him what I’d said to his father?
-Would he be proud that I stood up to Liam, or annoyed?
+Would he be proud that I stood up to Liam or annoyed?
 I pictured Jakob’s scowling, disapproving face and grinned.

 My smile slipped a few minutes later, when I realized the last few days with him were the most alive I’d felt in years, and it had as much to do with the man I’d spent them with as it did the batshit crazy events that took place.
 How, after all of it, did I duck my head back down like a good little civilian and go back to tending bar and visiting Gran and going home, alone, to my empty apartment?